-- A net decrease in the non-current portion of long-term debt of \$1,938 due to redemptions and maturities. - Decreases in derivative liabilities of \$248 resulting mainly from changes in market valuation and a reduction in the notional amount of derivative contracts. - A net decrease in other various non-current liabilities of \$96. - Deferred inflows of resources decreased by \$1,028, or 20.1%, primarily due to a decrease in deferred inflows related to pensions of \$1,939 as a result of changes in the actuarially determined calculations for the pension plans as required by GASB Statement No. 68, an increase in deferred inflows related to OPEB of \$962 due to changes in actuarial calculations for OPEB as required by GASB Statement No. 75, and a decrease in other deferred inflows from leases of \$44.
+- A net decrease in the non-current portion of long-term debt of \$1,938 due to redemptions and maturities. - Decreases in derivative liabilities of \$248 resulting mainly from changes in market valuation and a reduction in the notional amount of derivative contracts. - A net decrease in other various non-current liabilities of \$61, of which \$35 relates to GASB 96, Subscription-Based Information Technology Arrangements implementation. - Deferred inflows of resources decreased by \$1,028, or 20.1%, primarily due to a decrease in deferred inflows related to pensions of \$1,939 as a result of changes in the actuarially determined calculations for the pension plans as required by GASB Statement No. 68, an increase in deferred inflows related to OPEB of \$962 due to changes in actuarial calculations for OPEB as required by GASB Statement No. 75, and a decrease in other deferred inflows from leases of \$44.